Drookoo/taconachochalupa/README.md

 chmod +x <filename>
 ./<filename>

 when scanning centos, must add -Pn because centos blocks all pings by default its fw

+tell ryan to do not block port 3384 on internal network or else other machines cannot use nessus gui